debrakao/codex/codex.md

 - Assisted suicide should be legal everywhere.
 - Vaccinations should be required.

+Civil rights
+- Gay marriage should be legal everywhere.
+- Womens rights
+- Immigrant rights
+- Affirmative action...
+- Freedom of speech and religion

+Education
+- College education should be free and available to everyone who wants it.
+- Education should promote empathy...

 Crime & Justice
 - Gun control...
 - Prisons should be about protecting the public, not about punishment.
 - Capital punishment should...
 - Recreational drugs (cigarettes, alcohol, marijuana) should be legal everywhere but taxed according to health impact.

-Civil rights
-- Gay marriage should be legal everywhere.
-- Immigration...
-- Affirmative action...
-- Freedom of speech and religion

-Government
+Domestic Policy
 - Government's role should...
-- Democracy
 - The electoral college should be abolished.
 - Voting rights should be expanded...
 - Taxes should be used to fund...
+- Economy...

-- Foreign policy
+Foreign policy

-Education
-- College education should be free and available to everyone who wants it.
-- Education should promote empathy...
+- War
+- USA's responsibility

 ### Type 4: Predictions
 How I think things will be in the future, based on the approximate year I think they’ll come true.

+- Alternative protein sources
+- Water constraints
+- Universal basic income
+- Cities
+- Virtual reality
+- Transportation
+- Space travel
+- Disease
+- Computers
+- Global population

 #### 4: Predictions: By 2017
 - TBD

 #### 4. Predictions: By 2025
-- Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
-- The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
-We will start with obvious applications (like preventing Alzheimers) but not stop there.
-- Self-driving vehicles will begin to replace truck drivers, impacting employment rates in the country.
+- TBD

 #### 4: Predictions: By 2030
-- Most jobs lost between 2008-2012 aren't going to come back, new ones have to be created from scratch (or not)
-- Safe, genetically modified foods will become the norm.
+- TBD

 #### 4: Predictions: By 2050
-- Computers will be building better computers than humans.
-- Guaranteed basic income will be available in a majority of first world countries.
-Employment will be decoupled from having the means to live.
-- People, organizations, and governments will exchange almost all privacy of personal data for interpersonal connection and technology personalization by machine learning services.
-It will be the norm.
-- Solar will overcome gas and oil in usage.
+- TBD

 #### 4: Predictions: By 2100
-- There will be 10 billion people on the planet at once.
-- 80% of people will live in cities and new mega-cities.
-- Physical travel will be completely unnecessary due to virtual reality technology.
-- The number of living languages in the world will have dropped from about 7,000 in 2009 to under 100.
-- Coral reefs and the ocean ecosystems are going to break with unknown consequences.
+- TBD

 #### 4: Predictions: By 2200
-- Humans, computers, and Earth will evolve into at least one super organism or networked brain.
+- TBD

 ## Glossary